aws/aws-database-encryption-sdk-dynamodb/specification/beacons/dynamodb-beacons.md

 This is impossible, as the primary keys cannot be encrypted, but we can make it easy for them.

+Gazelle can offer the option to automatically generate a plaintext primary key from one or two encrypted attributes.

 The customer needs to do two things
 1. Create a GSI with the same partition and sort keys used in the original design.